 To support that claim, the plaintiff’s medical expert prepared a very elaborate and costly life care plan.
 The defense expert dismissed it as unnecessary, pointing out the plaintiff’s uninterrupted work and ability to function in her daily life.

 The plaintiff called two very compelling and effective witnesses – herself and her ex-husband.
 Her former spouse talked about how the accident and injury affected their and their children’s daily lives.
 And the plaintiff performed as well as you would expect a good actress to do.

 The plaintiff’s team attempted to boost damages by claiming she needed a weekly session with a hand therapist, for life.
 CLG asserted that the therapist’s self-interest led to the recommendation, and claimed the “need” was no more persuasive than a hernia plaintiff claiming he required weekly Swedish massages.
 The medical experts for both the plaintiff and the defense ultimately agreed that ongoing physical therapy wasn’t medically necessary.

 Social media as evidence

-Because discovery was closed, Doug scoured public information and turned up a number of YouTube videos the actress had posted for fans since the accident.
-At arbitration, Doug showed a two-minute compilation of the plaintiff gesturing and using her hands capably and with great dexterity, including forceful clapping.
+Because discovery was closed, CLG scoured public information and turned up a number of YouTube videos the actress had posted for fans since the accident.
+At arbitration, the firm showed a two-minute compilation of the plaintiff gesturing and using her hands capably and with great dexterity, including forceful clapping.

-Then he asked his expert, a hand surgeon, one final question.
+Then, one final question for the defense’s expert, a hand surgeon.
 “Can you tell from the video which hand was injured?”
 The expert answered, “No.”